hadynz/hadynz.github.io/README.md

 There are a few configuration variables that can be changed in Rakefile.rb.
 By default posts and pages will be created in MarkDown using the `.md` extension.

+## Keeping Jekyll up to date
+Jekyll's an active open source project, and is updated frequently.
+As the GitHub Pages server is updated, the software on your computer may become out of date, resulting in your site appearing different locally from how it looks when published on GitHub.
+To keep Jekyll up to date, you can run `gem update github-pages`.